-Join Aaron F. Ross for an in-depth discussion in this video Baking the simulation to keyframes, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Baking the simulation to keyframes, part of Maya Dynamics: Creating Simulations (2012).

 We've had a lot of fun playing with Creating Dynamic Simulations.…When we're ready to actually render the animation, we'll need to perform a…process called baking.…Baking is converting the dynamic simulation into traditional keyframes.…It's not an optional step; it's something that you have to do in Maya.…If you forget to do this and you go ahead and render your animation, there is…a good chance that what you get back from the rendering will not be what you…saw in the viewports.…